tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Raising private capital is a delicate balance between being approachable and not being a sell-out.
 It's crucial to have a positive relationship with your investors.

-- The author was planning on buying a property that was under a Housing Assistance Payments contract, otherwise known as a HAP contract.
-However, he ran into issues with the government, who were going to have to approve the contract extension he was working on.

-- Private money is money provided by nonprofessional lenders to fund your real estate deals.
-It can be used for short-term or long-term investments, and the rates and terms will depend on the lender and the property.

-- Private money raising involves finding lenders who are willing to provide you with funds for your property investments.
-It is important to impress them with your personal brand and the strength of the deal.

  - Private money lenders are accessible if you search for them.
 Private money lenders are not insured by the government, and can therefore be rather risky, but they can also be very profitable.

-- Searching public records for lenders is a great way to find willing lenders.
-Although you can locate these people through the methods mentioned above, you can also take a more direct approach and locate them through public records.

 - Networking is the process of building relationships with people to obtain business.
 You are not a salesman asking for money; you are a businessperson holding an opportunity.

 - Networking is a crucial element in any real estate investor’s arsenal, and it can open up doors to many new clients and opportunities.

 - Explain to the lender that these are investments, not sure bets, and that there is risk involved with any investment.
 However, as long as the lender gets their money back plus interest, they will make money.
 Furthermore, they will have a lien on the property that gives them full legal rights to seize the property if you break the agreement.

-- Sharing your numbers with a potential lender helps build trust, especially if you have done your research and shown them the numbers.

 - Getting a private lender to agree to work with you on a deal is hard, since they are usually extremely conservative and only want to work with people they can trust.
 Once they commit, have them sign an agreement in writing.

-- Private money lenders can be a great resource for investors who don't want to rely on banks or other institutional lenders.
-However, not all private money lenders are created equal, and it is important to do your due diligence before contracting with any of them.

 - Private money lenders, also known as bank lenders or institutional lenders, provide loans to individuals or companies that would not qualify for a conventional bank loan.
 Lenders provide loans from $25,000 to millions of dollars, and charge interest rates between 10% and 25%.

 - Private money is used in three different ways: borrowed in the form of a private money loan, pooled in the form of a blind pool, and invested in the form of a one-off.

-- The author calls the assets in a blind pool real estate, but defines it as no direct security, as there is in the case of a Loan.
-This implies that loans are not securities, but investments into the funds are.

  - The author likes to use a limited partnership to raise money for real estate investment because it is flexible and easy to manage.
 The investor is the owner of the company, and the manager is the general partner.

 - Having a full-time employee to recruit investors is a great strategy, but be prepared to offer different funds with richer profit shares to attract more investors.
 Some investors don't care about the return, they just want a larger share.

 - Private investors are a great source of capital for a rehabber as they are willing to invest their money in a project with the expectation of getting it back after a year with a 10 to 15 percent return.
 They are also willing to loan money to other investors, which helps expand the pool of money available for purchase.

-- The biggest legal issue you may face when raising private money is soliciting for money, which is publicly asking for it.
-The laws surrounding this have become extremely strict in the past 80 years, and there are still a lot of gray areas that you must be aware of.

 - Although using private money is a good approach to buy property, it has its risks, and it is not suitable for everyone.
 It requires a great deal of networking and dealing with personalities, and the rates may be higher than those you would get with a conventional bank.